 Please take a moment to read our most commonly asked questions.
-We're always available to answer your questions and encourage you to ask your baby's doctor if you have a question that is not answered below.
+We are always available to answer your questions and we encourage you to ask your baby's doctor if you have a question that is not answered below.

 Q: What is a Neonatologist?

-A: A Neonatologist is a medical doctor who specializes in the care of preterm and term sick babaies.
+A: A Neonatologist is a medical doctor who specializes in the care of sick preterm and term babies.
 Neonatologists have undergone special training in the health and illnesses of babies who are born too early or sick at the time of delivery.
 All of our Neonatologists are board certified or board eligible by the American Board of Pediatrics after passing a comprehensive exam in Neonatal-Perinatal Medicine.

-Neonatologists provide criitical often life saving treatments to your newborn baby who can be both acutely or chronically ill.
-They also provide parents with support and advice with issues such as growth and development, nutrition, emotional wellness, and resources avaiable in the community, to foster a lifetime of good health.
+Neonatologists provide critical, often life saving, treatments to your newborn baby who can be acutely or chronically ill.
+They also provide parents with support and advice on issues such as growth and development, nutrition, emotional wellness, and information about available resources in the community, to foster a lifetime of good health.

 Q: How often does a Neonatologist see my baby?